The Rise of David Levinsky: Book VI: A Greenhorn No Longer

-David's reflects on other peddlers, and their coarse and exaggerated stories.
+David reflects on other peddlers, and their coarse and exaggerated stories.
 One Max Margolis tells him he's a "good-looking chap", and recommends he learn to dance, adding that "every woman can be won."
-David tries to with his landlady who rejects him and says that he is no longer a greenhorn.
+David tries to woo his landlady but she rejects him and says that he is no longer a greenhorn.
 He tries his former landlady, who kisses him once but rejects further advances.
 Work is only an obligation which he doesn't like.

-He enrolls in night school, learns English and tries to copy his teacher's mannerisms.
+He enrolls in night school, learning English and mimicking his teacher's mannerisms.
 His teacher gives David a copy of Dombey and Son by Charles Dickens.
 He neglects his work peddling and spends his time reading the book.
 David is fired but impressed by his own progress learning English.
 He spends a lot of time in a music shop where he borrows a lot of nickels, dimes, and quarters he is unable to repay.